Courses

 Attribute(s): NUpath Integration Experience, NUpath Interpreting Culture

 ENGL 2610.
-Contemporary Israeli Literature and Art Abroad.
+Contemporary Literature and Art in Israel.
 (4 Hours)

 Explores contemporary Israeli culture.
 Offers students an opportunity to meet with Israeli writers, visit sites of literary settings, and explore art galleries and museums.
 Visiting significant historical sites provides the context for understanding allusions to Israel from biblical times to the present.
 Readings include historical backgrounds, scriptures, short stories, and poetry by major Israeli and Palestinian writers from 1948 through the present.
 Offered via a faculty-led study abroad program.